 - Slide up a scale: Start by gently humming or sliding your voice up a musical scale.
 This helps stretch your range without straining.

-- Repeat simple phrases: Repeat simple phrases in both your normal and adjusted pitch, allowing your vocal cords to gradually adapt.
+- Repeat simple phrases: Repeat simple phrases in both your normal and adjusted pitch, allowing your voice to gradually adapt.

 - Track your progress: Record yourself regularly to notice gradual pitch improvements and stay consistent with your routine.